Written by

 SPOILER ALERT: it does not work!
 At least, it did not cut it for me.
 You usually make it through the first day, and if your motivation is strong enough you can even make it through a week, but sooner or later you will feel depleted of any energy to resist the temptation and you will give in to the old habit.
 Addictive social media: 1 / Me: 0.

-Having read this book I decided to adopt what we shall call the *be-smart-about-your-habits* approach.
-I started by observing myself.
 When was I most compelled to pick up the phone?
 What was happening just before the scrolling?
 I noticed that the gesture was unconscious, almost mechanic.
 Whenever I would take a break, or when I would have to focus intensely on a relatively boring task the instinct was to look at my phone and check it for new notifications, even if I wasn't expecting any.
 I also noticed that leaving text unanswered would make me feel bad, especially with close friends.
 To avoid this mix of guilt and fear, anytime I picked up the phone I would find myself half an hour later trapped into some conversation.
 Chatting is not the root of all evils, but it shouldn't be prioritised over any other activity.

 I then proceeded to act on the environment.
 First of all, I established "chatting hours": every day I would allow myself to chat for one hour or more in the evening, but I would avoid answering non urgent texts during the remaining time.
 Knowing that at some point I would take the time to answer the texts resolved the feeling of guilt and fear that were pushing me to reply.
 Secondly, to help me get rid of the mechanic phone checking movement I decided to intentionally hide my phone from my sight, placing it at least at arm length distance, preferably in another room, so that I would have to make a conscious effort to reach it.
 In this way the habit had its legs cut off.
 Addictive social media: 1 / Me: 1.